nemonik/hands-on-DevOps/readme.md

 gometalinter.v2
 ```

-`Gometalinter` then runs all these Go linters:
+`gometalinter.v2` will then runs all these linters:

 * `go vet` - Reports potential errors that otherwise compile.
 * `go tool vet --shadow` - Reports variables that may have been unintentionally shadowed.